 During our road trip through southern and western Iceland, endless possibilities to sample unusual foods like local fish and puffin meat crossed our path, but oftentimes we had to discreetly back off as the sad truth is only one: eating in Iceland is horribly expensive.
 I know that that is part of the tourism system and I, as a visitor, should try to help the local economy as much as I can, but food – especially in restaurants – proved just so incredibly overpriced that I just couldn’t.
 Continue reading

 After spending two nights in Reykjavík (and not taking advantage of its famous nightlife), we set off on the second portion of our road trip, this time driving up the West coast to the Snæfellsnes peninsula.
-Although this can be done as a daytrip from the capital, we decided to allow ourselves more time and spend one night in the area.
+Although this is doable as a daytrip from the capital, we decided to allow ourselves more time and spend one night in the area.
 We were prepared for bad weather, so two days seemed like a better option in case it became too bad to stay out with the camera.
 We did indeed experience all kinds of weather there: sun, snow, hailstorm, extreme wind.
 What we didn’t know (and we later learned) was that on that very night Iceland was transitioning from winter to summer.
-Continue reading

 In the middle of our road trip through Iceland we planned a two-night stop in Reykjavík with a day trip along the Golden Circle tourist route.
 This would allow to have the same accommodation over two nights – sparing ourselves the hassle of packing-unpacking every single day – as well as pick the best day, weather-wise, for the Golden Circle tour.
-In the end the weather in the Golden Circle area proved to be quite horrendous on both days, and in Reykjavík it was supposed to be bad on one day and okay on the other, so we just decided to make the most of the city on the okay day and take whatever came for the trip on the other.
+In the end the weather in the Golden Circle area proved to be quite horrendous on both days, while in Reykjavík it was supposed to be bad on one day and okay on the other.
+So we just decided to make the most of the city on the okay day and take whatever came for the trip on the other.
 Continue reading

 The southern coast of Iceland is where most of the island’s notable landmarks are located.
 There is no better way to explore Iceland than by car, so over the week-long Easter break we set off on a road trip through the land of fire and ice.
 One week is not enough to explore the whole country, so I had to make a selection of what I wanted to see in the limited time that we had, and having a car definitely helped to make the most of our time and cover decent distances in a bunch of days.
 I should begin by saying that most of the education I got about the beauties of Iceland came from two music videos, both set in the South of the country.
 Continue reading